Develop Foundational Management Skills to Decrease Turnover and Adapt to Changing Business Needs

-With employees who are eager to learn and grow, one of the biggest mistakes a company can make is waiting before giving managers opportunities to develop.
-Companies that invest in employee leadership development become more desirable to young talent and managers by providing reasons for those employees to choose and stay at a company.
+Frontline leaders — especially those new to management — are eager to learn in the face of challenges such as the global pandemic and through social unrest.
+Yet many companies are still waiting before giving managers opportunities to develop.
+Companies that do invest in employee leadership development become more desirable to young talent and managers by providing reasons for those employees to choose and stay at a company.

-To be more effective, managers must have the following:
+To be more effective, managers must have a firm foundation in the following 3 areas of development:

 How can managers gain effective management skills?